jorgeesquer/float/readme.md

 A simplistic C# ASP.NET route handler with dynamic URLs and middleware capabilities.

-I created this framework mostly as a means to easily setup an API routing with minimal hassle, but it can easily be used for normal webpage route/rendering too.
+I created this framework mostly as a means to easily setup a RESTful API with minimal hassle, but it can easily be used for normal webpage route/rendering too.
 It was written as a replacement for the ASPx website default route handler, but might work with ASPx webapp's too, I'm not sure.

 Topics: